postgresml/postgresml/pgml-docs/docs/guides/hyperparameters.md

 grid | Trains every permutation of `search_params` random | Randomly samples `search_params` to train models

+You may pass any of the arguments listed in the algorithms documentation as hyperparameters.
+See [Algorithms](../training/#algorithms) for the complete list of algorithms and their associated documentation.

 ## Hyperparameter Search
 This grid search will train `len(max_depth) * len(n_estimators) * len(learning_rate) = 6 * 4 * 4 = 96` combinations to compare all possible permutations of the `search_params`.
 It takes a couple of minutes on my computer, but you can delete some values if you want to speed things up.
 I like to watch all cores operate at 100% utilization in a seperate terminal with htop.